Panama City, Panama

 When we asked expats and global nomads about their social experiences in Panama City, they replied:

 "Expats, retirees and digital nomads living in Panama City typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various activities such as language exchanges, meet-ups, and social events.
 Expats often join clubs and organizations that cater to their interests, such as sports, music, and art.
-There are also plenty of bars, restaurants, and cafes to explore, providing a great opportunity to socialize and make new friends," remarked one expat in Panama City.
+There are also plenty of bars, restaurants, and cafes to explore, providing a great opportunity to socialize and make new friends," commented one expat living in Panama City, Panama.

 What advice to expats in Panama City have about housing?